m0hammad-yaser/OSWE-AWAE-Notes/openCRX/README.md

 As we suspected earlier, the EAR file did contain the WAR files.
 Each WAR file is essentially a separate web application with its own static content.
 The common JAR files are in `/APP-INF/lib`.

 We will come back to these JAR files.
 First, let's examine the main application, `opencrx-core-CRX.war`, in JD-GUI.

+We start with JSP files rather than web.xml because openCRX embeds key logic and functionality directly within them.
+This approach allows for faster identification of dynamic behavior and potential vulnerabilities without tracing servlet mappings.